preetisharma16/MyNewsApplication/README.md

     Binding.
 4. This app lists the Top news headlines in a recycler view using Retrofit and Gson.
 5. I have used Glide library for image network processing.
-6. First user has Register and then login into the App
-7. User registration and authentication is implemented through Firebase
-8. Top Headlines: Home page list the Top news headlines, sorted with the latest news on the top.
+6. Top Headlines: Home page list the Top news headlines, sorted with the latest news on the top.
 News list is updated live and each article has its title, source, date and time updated.
 7. Search news articles: Home page of the app has search bar on the top, to search for news
     based on any keywords.
 For Example: “sports”